EFL TEACHERS’ PERCEPTIONS AND PRACTICE OF CULTIVATING INTERCULTURAL COMMUNICATION COMPETENCE FOR YOUNG LEARNERS IN MOUNTAINOUS CENTRAL VIETNAM

 Abstract

-In recent years, ICC has emerged as a crucial component in language education, often referred to as the "fifth skill" alongside the traditional language skills.
-However, relatively few studies have focused on investigating the cultivation of ICC for primary school students.
-Therefore, this study was conducted with the aim of investigating the perceptions and practices of primary school teachers in cultivating ICC for YLs.
-The study employed semi-structured interviews and classroom observations as data collection methods, involving 10 primary school teachers from a mountainous district in Quang Tri Province, Vietnam.
-The findings revealed that teachers have a rather basic understanding of ICC and its importance for YLs in the modern era.
-However, the observed practices demonstrated a significant gap between teachers' perceptions and the actual implementation of ICC cultivation for YLs.
-In practice, the cultivation of ICC remained limited, with teachers mainly using simple, age-appropriate materials.
-The role of the teacher was proactive in guiding and cultivating ICC through the few organized activities.
-Nevertheless, several influential factors were mentioned by the participating teachers, which affected their intentions and the effectiveness of cultivating ICC for YLs.
+In recent years, intercultural communication competence (ICC) has gained recognition as a crucial component of language education.
+However, research on the cultivation of ICC among primary school students remains limited.
+This study aims to explore the perceptions and practice of primary school teachers in cultivating ICC for young learners (YLs).
+Employing semi-structured interviews and classroom observations as data collection methods, the study involved 10 primary school teachers from a mountainous district in Central Vietnam.
+The findings indicated that while teachers demonstrated a basic understanding of ICC and its importance for YLs in the contemporary context, a substantial gap existed between their perceptions and practical implementation.
+In practice, ICC cultivation remained limited, with teachers mainly using simple, age-appropriate materials.
+Teachers adopted a proactive role in guiding and cultivating ICC, albeit through a minimal range of organized activities.
+Several factors influencing the cultivation of ICC were identified, which affected teachers’ intention and effectiveness of cultivating ICC for YLs.

 Keywords